FactomProject/factom-docs/cli/includes/_run ff.md

 `factomd`

-Then browse to [http://localhost:8090](http://localhost:8090) to see the Node Visualizer for your local FF node.
+Then browse to [http://localhost:8090](http://localhost:8090) to see the Control Panel for your local FF node.

 ![node 01](images/wallet_018.png)

 <aside class="notice"><br>
 If this is the first time you are running FF, now's a great time to check your Facebook feed or take your dog on a walk.
 Syncing the Factom blockchain may take a little while, the blockchain is ...big.
-The Node Visualizer will display the progress and notify you when it has finished syncing.
+The Factom Control panel will display the progress and notify you when it has finished syncing.
 </aside>

 Once you are synced, in a new Terminal window browse (cd) to the location of your FF installation as you did above (Mac and Windows only).